Hiking: United States

-Thoreau walked 34 mi to Mount Wachusett, shown here.
+The American philosopher Henry David Thoreau walked 34 mi to Mount Wachusett, shown here.

 An early example of an interest in hiking in the United States is Abel Crawford and his son Ethan's clearing of a trail to the summit of Mount Washington, New Hampshire in 1819.
 This 8.5-mile path is the oldest continually used hiking trail in the United States.
-The influence of British and European Romanticism reached North America through the transcendentalist movement, and both Ralph Waldo Emerson (1803–82) and Henry David Thoreau (1817–62) were important influences on the outdoors movement in North America.
+The influence of British and European Romanticism reached North America through the transcendentalist movement, and both Ralph Waldo Emerson (1803–1882) and Henry David Thoreau (1817–1862) were important influences on the outdoors movement in North America.
 Thoreau's writing on nature and on walking include the posthumously published "Walking" (1862)".
 His earlier essay "A Walk to Wachusett" (1842) describes a four-day walking tour Thoreau took with a companion from Concord, Massachusetts to the summit of Mount Wachusett, Princeton, Massachusetts and back.
 Established in 1876, the Appalachian Mountain Club has the distinction of being the oldest hiking club in America.
 It was founded to protect the trails and mountains in the northeastern United States.
 Prior to its founding, four other hiking clubs had already been established in America.
 This included the very short-lived (first) Rocky Mountain Club in 1875, the White Mountain Club of Portland in 1873, the Alpine Club of Williamstown in 1863, and the Exploring Circle, which was established by four men from Lynn, Massachusetts in 1850.
 Although not a hiking club in the same sense as the clubs that would emerge later, the National Park Service recognizes the Exploring Circle as being "the first hiking club in New England."
 All four of these clubs would disband within a few years of their founding.